crownstone/programmer/_system_scripts/README.md

     source /media/programmer_code_dongle/_system_scripts/copyOps.sh
     ```
     There will be a reboot.

+- ensure that the service starts on boot without ssh.

 - finally, when everything has been tested REALLY WELL, run the read-only-fs.sh in the danger folder
     ```